cortoproject/corto/src/vstore/README.md

 ##### A dirty little secret about mounts
 The answer is: not much.
 Mounts *inherit from subscribers*.
-Because they inherit from subscribers, they also inherit the capability to specify a contentType.
+Because they inherit from subscribers, they also inherit the capability to specify a format.
-Lets instantiate our mount, and specify a contentType using a configuration file.
+Lets instantiate our mount, and specify a format using a configuration file.
 Create a file called `config.json`:
 ```
 touch MyMount/config.json